FHantke/brave-browser-wiki/Chromium-rebases.md

 https://cs.chromium.org/search/?q=%22destination:+GOOGLE_OWNED_SERVICE%22&sq=package:chromium&type=cs

 # Notify Security team of feature changes

-Check with the Security team in regards to any possibly relevant changes in features or their default settings.
+- [ ] Check with the Security team in regards to any possibly relevant changes in features or their default settings.
 Specifically, post link to changes in https://chromium.googlesource.com/chromium/src/+diff/[PreviousVersion]..[NewVersion]/content/public/common/content_features.cc in #security-discussion Slack channel.

-Besides new settings, we'll want to look at brave://components and see if there are new components registered.
+- [ ] Besides new settings, we'll want to look at brave://components and see if there are new components registered.
 For example, there are components we have either missed (when added) or we never triaged captured in [this GitHub issue](https://github.com/brave/brave-browser/issues/11544).
 There's an issue created to automate this process which you [can find here](https://github.com/brave/brave-browser/issues/11811).

+- [ ] Entitlements to enable new features specific to Chrome are added to `https://source.chromium.org/chromium/chromium/src/+/master:chrome/app/app-entitlements-chrome.plist`.
+This file is not included in Brave but review the new entitlements for each CR bump when new features are added to Chrome.
+If new entitlements are needed these should be added to `brave/app/app-entitlements-brave.plist`